Skip to main content

 HIPAA

 For studies that involve accessing HIPAA records for research purposes, there are some required forms and letters that need to be submitted with the IRB application.
 This is because studies that involve HIPAA records are beholden to the HIPAA law and the regulations governing research with human subjects.
 Based on how, when, and who is accessing the records, studies involving HIPAA data are reviewed at different levels.
-Please see the NC State IRB Unit Standard for HIPAA for more information.
+Please see the NC State IRB HIPAA unit standard for more information.

-Internal PI Access Request for NC State-Held HIPAA Record
+Internal PI Access Request for NC State-Held HIPAA Records

-This form is submitted to the IRB when an NC State University researcher wants to access HIPAA-covered data from one of the University’s HIPAA-covered entities.
-This letter template is used very rarely.
-The completed letter is submitted with an IRB application.
+This letter template should be signed and submitted to the IRB with a protocol application when an NC State University researcher wants to access HIPAA-covered data from one of the University’s HIPAA-covered entities regardless of whether participant consent is sought or not.
+This letter template is rarely used.

-This form is used by researchers who are requesting the use of HIPAA-covered data from participants directly.
+This form is used by researchers requesting the use of HIPAA-covered data from participants directly.
 This is a template that the PIs should use to both gain permission to use the individual’s HIPAA records and provide participants an option to revoke permission for record use.
 The form is used in conjunction with the NC State IRB consent form or parental permission form.
+Upload drafted forms to the IRB application’s supporting documentation section.

 This form must be submitted with the IRB application for approval for any NC State researcher who wants to waive a participant’s authorization to access their HIPAA-covered data for research purposes.
 This is very rarely used and rarely approved by NC State’s IRB.